General Admissions Procedures

 Please limit your statement of purpose to 2,000 words.

-Submission Guidelines: The Texas Common Application system gives two options for submitting your Statement of Purpose: 1) "Submit your essay online" (which mentions a plain-text editor), and 2) "Preferred: Upload your essay".
+Submission Guidelines: The application system gives two options for submitting your Statement of Purpose: 1) "Submit your essay online" (which mentions a plain-text editor), and 2) "Preferred: Upload your essay".
 Please choose the second option and upload your Statement of Purpose as a PDF after your application is submitted.
 If you use the first option the statements are presented to the committee in a way that is awkward to read.

 Admission to the University of Texas Graduate School